MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 Get-CimInstance -ClassName Win32_LogonSession
 ```

-## Getting the User Logged on to a Computer
+## Getting the user logged on to a computer

 You can display the user logged on to a particular computer system using **Win32_ComputerSystem**.
 This command returns only the user logged on to the system desktop: